 42% of global trade is controlled by just three companies, while the farmers only receive an estimated 7% of the profits.

 25 million small producers rely on coffee for a living worldwide.

 2.25 billion cups of coffee are consumed in the world every day.

 In 1895, the first cooperative in Indonesia was established on Java island by students.
 This was greatly opposed by the Dutch Government, because it's signaled an independence away from colonial policy.
-On the 12th of October 2017, the Java Mountain Women's Coffee Cooperative was the first all-women farmer membered cooperative to be legally established in Indonesia's cooperative history.
+On the 12th of October 2017, the Java Mountain Women's Coffee Cooperative was the first all-women coffee farmer membered cooperative to be legally established on Java island.

 Indonesia is the third largest producer of coffee in the world - 8.8% of the world's coffee.

-Only 1% of the world's procurement made by corporations comes from women owned, majority women lead businesses or women initiatives.
+Less than 1% of the world's procurement spend made by corporations comes from women owned, majority women lead businesses or women initiatives.